Gillian Welch: David Rawlings Projects

-In addition to their work released under the name “Gillian Welch,” Welch and Rawlings have continued to build upon their partnership with several releases under Rawlings’ name.
-The Rawlings releases generally feature a larger string band and more lush arrangements than their “Gillian Welch” material, and have usually been released under the band name Dave Rawlings Machine.
+In addition to their work released under her own name, Welch and Rawlings have continued to build upon their partnership with several releases under Rawlings' name.
+The Rawlings releases generally feature a larger string band and more lush arrangements than their Welch material, and have usually been released under the band name Dave Rawlings Machine.
 Andy Gill of The Independent described the band’s 2009 debut album A Friend of a Friend as "akin to one of Welch's albums, but with the balance of their harmonies swapped to favour Rawlings' voice".
 Welch co-wrote five of the songs with Rawlings, and provided guitar and harmony vocals.
 Although ostensibly Rawlings' first solo album, Alex Ramon of PopMatters noted the similarities to Welch albums.
 Paste Magazine's Stephen Deusner praised A Friend of a Friend for incorporating "a wide swath of traditional American music," comments echoed by Rolling Stone's Will Hermes and in the PopMatters piece.

 On September 18, 2015, the duo released their second album under the band title Dave Rawlings Machine, Nashville Obsolete.
 The band includes Willie Watson, Paul Kowert, Brittany Haas, and occasionally includes Jordan Tice.